Thousands join Austrian student's class action against Facebook

 "The emails and feedback have been really positive and what is interesting is that many people say finally someone is doing something in this direction," he said.

-Schrems is claiming damages of 500 euros (396.23 pounds) per user for alleged data violations by Facebook, including aiding the U.S. National Security Agency in running its PRISM programme, which mined the personal data of users of Facebook and other web services.
+Schrems is claiming damages of 500 euros ($670) per user for alleged data violations by Facebook, including aiding the U.S. National Security Agency in running its PRISM program, which mined the personal data of users of Facebook and other web services.

 He is also seeking injunctions under EU data-protection law at the court in data-privacy-friendly Austria.